LennartKoehler/RelSeg/README.md

 # RelSeg
 **Rel**evance Based **Seg**mentation of Nanopore Reads

 RelSeg is used to align the basecalled sequence to the signal of nanopore reads.
 It relies on the [bonito](https://github.com/nanoporetech/bonito) basecaller of ONT.
-The [lxt](https://github.com/rachtibat/LRP-eXplains-Transformers) and [zennit](https://github.com/chr5tphr/zennit) packages are used for the Layer-wise Relevance Propagation
+The [lxt](https://github.com/rachtibat/LRP-eXplains-Transformers) and [zennit](https://github.com/chr5tphr/zennit) packages are used for the Layer-wise Relevance Propagation.
+A transformer model which no longer requires `flash_attn` is implemented.

 ## Installation
 ```bash